+Recommended Preparation: Qualification for ENG 100 or qualification for ESL 100.
 Comment: Letter grade only.
 HLTH 118 may not be audited.
 HLTH 118 may not be taken credit/no credit.
 Students are required to participate in service learning.
-Effective Fall 2019 HLTH 118 has been approved for use as an elective for the Associate in Arts degree in Liberal Arts and the various AA Liberal Arts concentrations, as well as the Associate in Arts degree in Arts degree in Hawaiian Studies.
+Effective Fall 2019 HLTH 118 has been approved for use as an elective for the Associate in Arts degree in Liberal Arts and the various AA Liberal Arts concentrations, as well as the Associate in Arts degree in Hawaiian Studies.

 HLTH 118 provides students with the opportunity to assess themselves, their values, and associated professional attitudes and behaviors.
-Characteristics of effective helpers, appropriate communication techniques, assertiveness skills, and problem-solving for ethical and cultural issues are examined.
+Characteristics of effective helpers, appropriate communication techniques, assertiveness skills, and problemsolving for ethical and cultural issues are examined.
 These concepts are applied in health care settings that involve individuals and groups who require intervention services.